 Check Equipment Classification

-The correct classification of your equipment is crucial as it determines which documents and permits are required.
+The correct classification of your equipment is crucial, as it determines which documents and permits are required.
 According to the German Weapons Act, equipment is categorized into different classes, each with specific requirements.

 It is important to avoid prohibited weapons and ammunition.
 In Annex 2, Part 1 of the Weapons Act, you will find a list of items that are generally not allowed to be imported.
 This includes fully automatic firearms as well as magazines with a capacity of more than 20 rounds for pistols or 10 rounds for long guns.